zjunlp/Prompt4ReasoningPapers/README.md

 - **[Promptify](https://github.com/promptslab/Promptify)**: Prompt Engineering, Solve NLP Problems with LLM's & Easily generate different NLP Task prompts for popular generative models like GPT, PaLM, and more with Promptify.
 - **[MiniChain](https://github.com/srush/MiniChain)**: A tiny library for large language models.
 - **[LlamaIndex](https://github.com/jerryjliu/llama_index)**: A project that provides a central interface to connect your LLM's with external data.
+- **[EasyInstruct](https://github.com/zjunlp/EasyInstruct)**: A package for instructing Large Language Models(LLM) like GPT-3 in your research experiments.
+It is designed to be easy to use and easy to extend.

 ---